 Medical Editor: John P. Cunha, DO, FACOEP

-Floxin Otic (ofloxacin otic) is used to treat ear infections.
-Floxin Otic is a fluoroquinolone antibiotic.
-This medication is available in generic form.
-Common side effects include mild irritation/discomfort in the ear, dizziness, headache, earache, or changes in taste.
+Floxin Otic (ofloxacin otic) is a fluoroquinolone antibiotic used to treat ear infections.
+Floxin Otic is available in generic form.
+Common side effects of Floxin Otic include:

 Our Floxin Otic (ofloxacin otic) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.